foldingcash/datacash/README.md

 - through a public JSON-RPC endpoint at [https://cashexplorer.bitcoin.com](https://cashexplorer.bitcoin.com)
 - while tipping the user `1A2JN4JAUoKCQ5kA4pHhu4qCqma8jZSU81` a value of `1000` satoshis.

-All you need to do to invoke it is call:
+All you need to do to invoke it is call, and notice must follow a CALLBACK function:

 ```
-datacash.send(config)
+datacash.send(config, function(err, tx) {
+  console.log("Here's the transaction! : ", tx)
+})
 ```

 Want to instead build a transaction but save it for later or export it?
 Just call: